CHICAGO EXOTICS ANIMAL HOSPITAL

 Picture

 Our hospital has the capability of serving all sorts of animals from the smallest fish to the largest reptiles.
 Our warm exotic ICU features avian incubators, reptilian incubators (aquatic and not), fish and amphibian ICU tanks, avian nebulizer units, and inline oxygen for all cages.
 Outside the warm room, we have comfortable cages for all the soft fuzzy and not so fuzzy mammals and marsupials.
 We are especially bird friendly!
-Our in house diagnostic capability includes full blood and chemistry work, cytology, radiology, endoscopy, ultrasound, and surgery.
+Our in-house diagnostic capability includes full blood and chemistry work, cytology, radiology, endoscopy, ultrasound, and surgery.
 We offer the opportunity for unique species to receive competent and compassionate veterinary care.
 Cases are seen by appointment, but emergency patients are gladly accepted as the need arises.
 We are no longer accepting personal checks for payment.

 Now available: Acupuncture and Chiropractic medicine for exotics!
 Dr Strat has been practicing these forms of alternative medicine for many years.
 She now offers these therapeutic options every other Friday.
 Call for an appointment today!